choojs/website/content/reference/state-machines/index.md

 console.log(machine.state) // => 'green'
 ```

-## Applying State Machines to User Interfaces
-So far we've seen how to create state machines for traffic lights.
-But we said
-we'd explain how to use them for User Interfaces!

 ## Wrapping Up
 And that's all it takes to implement a fully functional state machine.
 As you
 can see there's not much code to it.